m-labs/artiq/doc/manual/developing_a_ndsp.rst

     class Hello:
         def message(self, msg):
             print("message: " + msg)

+For a more complex driver, you would put this class definition into a separate Python module called ``driver``.

 To turn it into a server, we use :class:`artiq.protocols.pc_rpc`.
 Import the function we will use: ::